 Instant gratification popped from a Polariod camera as nine year old Michele’s Barbie struck a pose.
 She was hooked.
 Dissatisfaction with the ending to “Breakfast Club” inspired her first screenplay, “The Breakfast Club part II”, to be inked at age thirteen.

-Winning 1st place in Columbia’s Written Image Awards for the first real feature screenplay she ever penned, she then packed up four more feature scripts and headed to the land of golden hazy dreams…LA.
+These childhood moments shaped her life, studying Photography at University of Illinois at Chicago then switching majors and schools senior year, she collected her BA and a 4.0 GPA in Screenwriting from Columbia College Chicago.
+Winning 1st place in Columbia’s Written Image Awards for the first feature screenplay she ever penned, she packed up four more feature scripts and headed to the land of golden hazy dreams…LA.

-In 2013 Michele photographed her LA Rock ‘n’ Roll lifestyle for the Sony 818 Project which was on display at The Sony Store Glendale for two months.
-Her Rock/Travel/Event photography was featured in “Best of 2014” LA Weekly.
-Photographer Forum’s Best Of Book 2015 featured her legendary Coachella image.
+In 2013 Michele photographed the LA Indie Music scene for Sony’s 818 Project , exhibited at the Sony Store Glendale for two months.
+Her Rock, Travel and Event photography was featured in “Best of 2014” LA Weekly.
+Photographer Forum’s “Best Of 2015” Book featured her legendary Coachella image.

-Whether it’s writing, photography, or designing jewelry, it’s all one vision called Domino Artz.
+Whether it’s writing, photography, or designing jewelry, it’s all one creative vision…Domino Artz.